deshields/CS6440-project/Final Delivery/README.md

 FDA_KEY=<api_key_here>
 PORT=8000
 ```
+A `.env` will be added to the submission.

 2. Call `docker-compose up -d --build` to (re)build the HealthDuct application.
 3. Perform a `docker exec -it healthduct bash` to go into the container.
 We now have to migrate the django database to have our tables ready.